reactjs/react.dev/content/docs/reconciliation.md

 ### Component Elements Of The Same Type {#component-elements-of-the-same-type}

 When a component updates, the instance stays the same, so that state is maintained across renders.
-React updates the props of the underlying component instance to match the new element, and calls `componentWillReceiveProps()` and `componentWillUpdate()` on the underlying instance.
+React updates the props of the underlying component instance to match the new element, and calls the `useEffect` hook on the underlying instance.

-Next, the `render()` method is called and the diff algorithm recurses on the previous result and the new result.
+Next, the function component is called and the diff algorithm recurses on the previous result and the new result.

 ### Recursing On Children {#recursing-on-children}